mapbender/mapbender-documentation/en/book/development/twig.rst

 You can use templates to create a layout.
 You can create a base layout and the overwrite or append any of your layout blocks with individual templates.

-Read more about Templates in Mapbender3 at :doc:`How to create your own Template? <../templates>`.
+Read more about Templates in Mapbender at :doc:`How to create your own Template? <../templates>`.

 Documentation